timeisanillusion/vagrant-scaleio-securevm/README.md

 # Description

-Vagrantfile to create a three-VM EMC ScaleIO lab setup.
+Vagrantfile to create a three-VM EMC ScaleIO lab setup and create an encrypted mount using CloudLink SecureVM.

 # Usage